kodekloudhub/efk-stack/python-webapp/README.md

 5\. **Open a browser and go to `http://localhost:5001` to see the login page.**

+6\. **Push image to Docker hub**

+Check Image: Verify the correct image name using `docker image ls`.
+Tag Image: Assign the image a new name with your Docker Hub repository information:

+    ```
+    docker tag <your_image_name> <your_dockerhub_username>/<repository_name>:<tag>

+    ```

+Login: Authenticate with Docker Hub:

+    ```
+    docker login

+    ```

+    (Enter your Docker Hub credentials when prompted.)
+Push Image: Upload the tagged image to Docker Hub:

+    ```
+    docker push <your_dockerhub_username>/<repository_name>:<tag>

+    ```

+Verify: Check if the push was successful by visiting your Docker Hub repository.
+The image should be listed there.
+Troubleshooting: If you encounter errors:
+  -   Double-check credentials and repository permissions.
+  -   Ensure the image name and tag are correct.
+  -   Review the Docker documentation or seek further assistance if needed.

 ## Application Usage

 - Use the default credentials to log in: